 Other points to note…

-The authors acknowledge the uncertainty of choosing the correct dose.
+The authors acknowledge the uncertainty in choosing the correct dose of salbutamol.
 The studies generally rely on titrating the treatment to the response of the patient and repeating doses as necessary.
 This is good advice for real life.

 The type of spacer did not affect the outcome.

 The studies compared inhalers to separate nebulisers (not continuous).
-In practice, many hospitals use continuous nebulisers which is thought to be more effective than separate nebuliserss as it avoids rebound bronchoconstriction.
+In practice, many hospitals use continuous nebulizers which is thought to be more effective than separate nebulisers as it avoids rebound bronchoconstriction.

-Salbutamol has systemic side effects – tremor and increased pulse rate were more common when using nebulisers.
+Salbutamol does have systemic side effects – tremor and increased pulse rate were more common when using nebulisers